Investigation Alert: Kessler Topaz Meltzer & Check, LLP is Investigating Securities Fraud Claims on Behalf of Cutera, Inc. (NASDAQ: CUTR) Investors

-/EIN News/ -- RADNOR, Pa., April 21, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) is currently investigating potential violations of the federal securities laws on behalf of investors of Cutera, Inc. (NASDAQ: CUTR) (“Cutera”).
+RADNOR, Pa., April 21, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) is currently investigating potential violations of the federal securities laws on behalf of investors of Cutera, Inc. CUTR ("Cutera").

 On April 12, 2023, Cutera announced the termination of its Executive Chairman and CEO for cause, on the recommendation of a special committee and the majority of its board of directors.
 Following this news, Cutera's stock price fell over 27%, closing at $19.44 on April 12, compared to its close of $27.07 on April 11, 2023.